AbhinayKarthikTVS/AbhinayKarthikTVS/README.md

 - 🎓 I’m currently pursuing my Undergraduate degree at *NATIONAL INSTITUTE OF TECHNOLOGY ROURKELA*

-- 🌱 I am a *Data Science* enthusisat.
+- 🌱 I am a *Data Science* enthusiast.

 - 🌱 I have learnt *Python* and few libraries of it.